Physics Inspiring the Next Generation: Exploring the Cosmos!

 General Program Information:

-- Approximately 25 current 8th graders (rising 9th-graders) will be selected to participate in the 12 day long summer program.
+- Approximately 15 current 8th and 9th graders (rising 9th- and 10th-graders) will be selected to participate in the 12 day long summer program.

 - Transportation will be provided from the Baltimore-D.C.
 Metro area and Charlottesville, Virginia (a designated meeting location will be provided).